-Our hair care team is available to patients before, during and after cancer treatment.
+Our hair care and wellness team is available to patients before, during and after cancer treatment.
 All of our service offerings are performed on all textures of hair.
 In addition to cutting and styling hair and wigs, we offer scalp therapy treatments as well as conditioning treatments for your hair such as:

 - Derma Renew Therapy to remove dead skin cells and excess sebum to renew scalp skin up to 34% faster than untreated skin and provides the perfect foundation for thicker, fuller looking hair.
 Allow 15-20 minutes.

 - Density Repair Therapy provides a deep hair masque that strengthens the hair shaft against damage and reduces hair breakage.
 Therapeutic Massage is followed by the application of a deep repair hair masque to leave hair smooth and manageable.
 Allow 25-30 minutes.